loopbackio/loopback4-example-shopping/kubernetes/docs/deploy-to-ibmcloud.md

 2. Use an existing namespace for the container registry or create a new one:

-Please substitute `<your-namespace>` to container registry namespace you create for IBM Cloud.
+In sections below, we assume the namespace is `loopback`.
+Please substitute `loopback` to the container registry namespace you choose for IBM Cloud.

 Existing namespaces can be listed: